 The committee is made up of volunteers from France, Austria, the UK and Japan.
-Going forward we are keen to add new volunteers to the leadership committee with the aim of representing as many countries as possible.
-Should you be interested in joining please contact email@example.com.
+Going forward we are keen to add new volunteers to the leadership committee with the aim of representing as many countries as possible. should you be interested to join, please contact firstname.lastname@example.org (in copy: email@example.com, Secretary).

 Sylvain has an initial background of engineer in the management of industrial risks.
 Fascinated by the nuclear energy, its scientific bases and challenges he then specialised with a second diploma in nuclear engineering and neutronics.
 After experiences at the French utility EDF and Areva (now Orano) he joined the Nuclear Evaluation Protection Centre (CEPN); an organization devoted to the study of radiological protection, under its technical, health, economics and social aspects.

 Sylvain is currently Junior Researcher, working on the evaluation and application of the optimisation principle for the different exposure situations.
 He also provides lectures at university and schools.
 Sylvain is member of the French Society for Radiological Protection (SFRP) and regularly speaks at its congresses.
 SFRP rebooted its Youth Club in 2016 and Sylvain is its Vice-chair.
 At an international scale, he is Secretary of the European ALARA Network and is involved in the work of the International Commission on Radiological Protection (ICRP).